ALRA Clinic FAQs

 What level clinic do I register for?

-Entry Level - this clinic is for first year Officials
+Entry Level - All first year officials.

-Level 3 - for Officials that have Officiated for four or more years and are over 18 years of age
+Level 3 - For Officials that have Officiated for four or more years and are over 18 years of age.

 Will there be a clinic for people attending University/College in the U.S.?